dwipaalfarisi/cashier-python-project/readme.md

-The project consists of three main files: `transaction.py`, `database.py`, and `main.py`.
+The project consists of three main files: transaction.py, database.py, and main.py.
-1. `transaction.py`, contains two classes:
+1. **transaction.py**, contains two classes:
-   - `Choice`: related to user input ;
+   - Choice: related to user input ;
-   - `Transaction`: use case controlling the core rule)
+   - Transaction: use case controlling the core rule)
-2. `database.py`, contains two classes:
+2. **database.py**, contains two classes:
-   - `ReadAndWrite`: read and write related to the transaction file (.csv);
+   - ReadAndWrite: read and write related to the transaction file (.csv);
-   - `SendToPostgreSQL`: database adapter to PostgreSQL
+   - SendToPostgreSQL: database adapter to PostgreSQL
-3. `main.py`: mainly used to confirm the transaction, instantiating classes, and controlling the user input.
+3. **main.py**: mainly used to confirm the transaction, instantiating classes, and controlling the user input.
 <hr>

 ## Library